Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:11:52 - Glauber Costa

 Not even I like databases.
-But what we thought is that what if we get a database and an ORM bundled together and we built this thing around SQLITE as well.
-To the extent that instead of doing SQL you have a layer on top of that that you can essentially do TypeScript.
-So we found a way to put Deno and SQLite put together and this is now your compute and data and you can just program your database.
+But what we thought is: what if we get a database and an ORM bundled together, and we build this thing around SQLite as well?
+To the extent that instead of doing SQL, you have a layer on top of that where you can essentially do TypeScript.
+So we found a way to put Deno and SQLite together, and this is now your compute and data, and you can just program your database.
 You start from TypeScript types, something similar to what Drizzle is doing.
 For example, we didn't have a code generation step.
 You define your database types in TypeScript.
 We do all the migrations automatically.

 00:12:35 - Anthony Campolo

-You get end to end type safety.
-If you're using TypeScript on the front end, then you get a nice autocomplete and all that stuff.
+You get end-to-end type safety.
+If you're using TypeScript on the frontend, then you get nice autocomplete and all that stuff.

 00:12:41 - Glauber Costa

-It got some interest, but never like the amount of traction that we would have liked.
-And moreover, every time we went to talk to my fellow front end developers, what I kept hearing is that this is cool.
+It got some interest, but never the amount of traction that we would have liked.
+And moreover, every time we went to talk to my fellow frontend developers, what I kept hearing was that this is cool.
 Nobody ever told us this is not cool.
 But I kind of like to have a SQL layer that is well defined.
-Moreover, we had a lot of, even the platform that we focus the most of the time, which is cloudflare.
-We had a lot of trouble integrating with cloudflare because people would ask us okay, so how do I deploy this on cloudflare?
-And I would have to explain to them, no, you don't deploy this on cloudflare because again, we have our own runtime.
+And moreover, even the platform that we focused on most of the time, which was Cloudflare, gave us a lot of trouble integrating because people would ask us, "Okay, so how do I deploy this on Cloudflare?"
+And I would have to explain to them, no, you don't deploy this on Cloudflare because, again, we have our own runtime.

 00:13:19 - Anthony Campolo